MarkEwer/JaxDugSamples/README.md

 In this repository I store the sample code and presentation slides for the talks I have given at [JaxDug](https://www.meetup.com/Jaxdug/).

-## Transitioning Legacy Procedural into Object Oriented Code
+## Transitioning Legacy Procedural into Object Oriented Code (Nov 9th, 2017)
 In this presentation, Mark will walk you through how to convert the kinds of procedural code typically found in a legacy application into modern, object-oriented structures.
 Along the way, we'll point out some of the new features of C# 6 and highlight testability, maintainability, and make your code easier to modify in the future.

 This presentation was given at the JaxDug meetup on November 9th, 2017.